MinimalWindowsDev/simple-modbus-tcp-server/README.md

 ```

 This will:

-- Compile both the server (ModbusTCPServer.cs) and client (ModbusTCPClient.cs)
+- Compile both the server (ModbusTCPServer.csproj) and client (ModbusTCPClient.csproj) using MSBuild
 - Start the server in a new window
 - Run the client in the current window

 The server will continue running in the background, simulating data changes.
 The client will periodically read data from the server and allow you to modify control flags.

+## Project Structure

+- `ModbusTCPServer.cs`: Server implementation
+- `ModbusTCPClient.cs`: Client implementation
+- `ModbusTCPServer.csproj`: MSBuild project file for the server
+- `ModbusTCPClient.csproj`: MSBuild project file for the client
+- `build.bat`: Batch script to build and run the projects

 ## Customization

-You can modify the `ModbusTCPServer.cs` file to add more Modbus functions, change the simulated data behavior, or adjust the server's response to client requests.
-You can also modify `ModbusTCPClient.cs` to implement additional features or change how it interacts with the server.
+You can modify the `.cs` files to add more Modbus functions, change the simulated data behavior, or adjust how the client interacts with the server.
+If you need to add references or change build settings, you can modify the `.csproj` files.

 After making changes, run the `build.bat` file again to recompile and run the updated server and client.

 ## License

-This project is licensed under the WTFPL (Do What The F*ck You Want To Public License).
+This project is licensed under the WTFPL (Do What The F\*ck You Want To Public License).
 See the [LICENSE](https://en.wikipedia.org/wiki/WTFPL) for details.

 ## Disclaimer

-While this implementation is more sophisticated than the basic version, it is still intended for educational and demonstration purposes.
+While this implementation is more sophisticated than a basic version, it is still intended for educational and demonstration purposes.
 It may not be suitable for production environments without further development, security considerations, and thorough testing.

 ## Contributing

 Feel free to fork this project and submit pull requests with improvements or bug fixes.
 Some areas for potential enhancement include:

 - Implementing more Modbus functions
 - Adding error handling and logging
 - Improving the simulation of real-world data
 - Enhancing the client's user interface
+- Extending the build process for more complex scenarios